Yeditepe Üniversitesi Hastanesi

 The First Steps in Cardiovascular Surgery

-1. While surgical techniques rapidly developed in the 19th century, cardiovascular surgery remained in the background.
+While surgical techniques advanced rapidly in the 19th century, cardiovascular surgery remained in the background.
 The main reason for this was the perception of the heart as a sacred and untouchable organ.
-The first significant development in the history of cardiovascular surgery was the successful repair of a penetrating knife wound to the heart by German surgeon Ludwig Rehn in 1896.
+The first major development in the history of cardiac surgery occurred in 1896, when German surgeon Ludwig Rehn successfully repaired a penetrating knife wound to the heart.

 Heart-Lung Machine and Open-Heart Surgeries